lizhaoliu/lizhaoliu.github.io/posts/metaflow-deep-dive-1.md

 A `fan-out` step has one parent step but two or more child steps, or one child step to be executed multiple times.

-- Static fan-out, multiple child steps are hard coded in the workflow.
+- Static fan-out connects to multiple hard-coded child steps.

 ![](../images/static-fanout-step.png)

-- Foreach/parallel fan-out, where one child step is executed concurrently multiple times.
+- Foreach/parallel fan-out has one child step that is executed multiple times, where the repetition is known at runtime.

 ![](../images/foreach-fanout-step.png)

 #### Join (Fan-In)

-A `join` step has `fan-out` parent step(s) and one child step, the child step is executed once all the parent steps are completed.
-This is the place to process the gathered results from parent fan-out steps.
+A `join` step has `fan-out` parent step(s) and one child step.
+The child step is executed once all the parent steps are completed.
+It is the step to process the gathered results from parent fan-out steps.

 - Join from static fan-out.